fduncanh/UxPlay/README.md

 6. cmake ..      (or "cmake -DZOOMFIX=ON .." to get a screen-sharing fix to
 make the mirror display window visible to screen-sharing applications such as Zoom, see below).
+7. cd ..
-7. make
+8. make
-8. sudo make install
+9. sudo make install

 Run uxplay in a terminal window.